 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-The expected span of a person's life or a thing's existence under normal circumstances.‘a man sentenced to spend the rest of his natural life in prison’
+The expected span of a person's life or a thing's existence under normal circumstances:‘the natural life of a hen is seven years’

 - ‘Would he be stuck living as a girl for the rest of his natural life?’